 Rapid Displacement Overview: Displacement from Syria

 Al Walid, Sahila and Kalhi Villages, Dohuk Governorate, Iraq

-Update: as of 21 November 2019
+Update: as of 18 November 2019

 Background and Methodology

 Due to the worsening security situation inside Syria, REACH Initiative (REACH) is conducting rapid assessments to monitor the influx and needs of Syrian refugees recently displaced to the Kurdistan Region of Iraq (KR-I).
 In order to inform and provide an evidence-base for humanitarian planning, the REACH Iraq team launched data collection close to the Syrian border, to capture the demographics, needs and displacement history of those crossing from Syria into the areas surrounding Al Walid, Sahila and Kalhi villages in the KR-I. To gather this information, REACH conducted Key Informant (KI) interviews, with one nominated KI per travel group responding on behalf of the travel group.

-This 12th output reflects data collected in Sahila on 19, 20 and 21 November 2019.
-In total, 61 Kls were interviewed on behalf of their travel groups (523 displaced individuals).
-As data is collected through Kls, results should be considered indicative and are not therefore statistically representative.
+This eleventh output reflects data collected in Sahila on 16, 17 and 18 November 2019.
+In total, 41 KIs were interviewed on behalf of their travel groups (251 displaced individuals).
+As data is collected through KIs, results should be considered indicative and are not therefore statistically representative.

 Displacement Figures

-Total number of registered refugees arriving to assessed area since 9 October: 16,460.1 By date of arrival:1
+Total number of registered refugees arriving to assessed area since 9 October: 15,924.1 By date of arrival:1

-19 November: 195

-20 November: 198

-21 November: 143
+- 16 November: 98

+- 17 November: 80

+- 18 November: 85

 Key findings Change since last update % point difference

 Top priority need: shelter • 0

-Top priority need: food • -1
+Top priority need: food • 0

+Top priority need: non-food items +5

-Intend to stay in camps in the next 2 weeks • -22
+Intend to stay in camps in the next 2 weeks • +4

-Have no identifcation papers (% of individuals) +11
+Have no identification papers (% of individuals) • -3

-Q Location Map
+Cocation Map

-^{} A point difference of +/- 1-5 is considered as 'no change Situation Overview Since the outbreak of conflict on 9 October 2019, residents of Northeast Syria (NES) are experiencing a new humanitarian crisis, resulting in massive displacement from the region, both internally and, to a lesser extent, towards the KR-I. As of 31 October, the UN estimated that nearly 108,514 people2 remain displaced, while UNHCR reported 16,460 refugees1 crossing into the KR-I between 9 October and 21 November.
+^{} A point difference of +/- 1-5 is considered as 'no change' Situation Overview Since the outbreak of conflict on 9 October 2019, residents of Northeast Syria (NES) are experiencing a new humanitarian crisis, resulting in massive displacement from the region, both internally and, to a lesser extent, towards the KR-I. As of 31 October, the UN estimated that nearly 108,514 people2 remain displaced, while UNHCR reported 15,923 refugees1 crossing into the KR-I between 9 October and 18 November.
 Days after a ceasefire agreement was reached on 17 October,3 a sharp decrease in daily refugee arrivals was observed.
 New refugee arrivals have been screened between the villages of Al Walid, Sahila and Kalhi in the KR-I, and have then been moved to Bardarash and Gawilan camps for registration.
-The number of arrivals has increased compared to recent rounds, with an average of 179 new arrivals per day over the last 3 days, compared to 87 new arrivals per day in the previous reporting period.
-In this update, the most commonly reported recent places of residence in Syria were Ain al-Arab, Ras Al-Ain and Qamishli.
-This is similar to previous rounds.
-Furthermore, travelling by foot remained the primary mode of transportation, and was reported by 67% of Kls, while 28% of groups reportedly travelled by car.
-Most groups had reportedly travelled for several days and 25% of Kls reported travelling for over seven days.
+The number of refugees entering the KR-I has been decreasing since 25 October.
+The number of arrivals has continued to decrease compared to recent rounds, with an average of 87 new arrivals per day over the last 3 days.
+In this update, the most commonly reported recent places of residence in Syria were Qamishli and Ain al-Arab.
+The percentage of Kls reporting Ras al-Ain as their most recent place of residence fell to 17% compared to 34% in the previous round.
+Furthermore, travelling by foot remained the primary mode of transportation, and was reported by 78% of Kls, with 32% reporting groups travelling for over seven days.
 For almost all travel groups, lack of water and food were reported as most commonly encountered difficulties on the journey.
 Similar to former updates, Kls reported airstrikes and the arrival of armed groups as most common push factors to leave their place of residence in Syria.
 Patterns of Displacement Map